[[caption-width-right:300:A Queen, a King, and her cabinet.]]

 ** On the other hand, Alençon and Henri de Navarre actually were allies, not enemies.

 * BegoneBribe: Charles IX got the Duke of Anjou the crown of Poland in exchange for some peace.
+Although in this case it's more of a ReassignedToAntarctica, Poland being viewed as a BarbarianTribe by the refined d'Anjou.

 * BeneathTheMask: Charles IX goes forward, even when he knew he was dying.